sjdv1982/seamless/README.md

 # Obtain Seamless command line tools (bash)
 c=$(docker create rpbs/seamless); docker cp $c:/home/jovyan/seamless-docker ~/seamless-docker; docker rm $c
 ```
-Finally, add ~/seamless-docker to your .bashrc
+Finally, add ~/seamless-docker to $PATH.
+This can be done with the following line in your .bashrc:
+export PATH=$PATH:~/seamless-docker

 - From GitHub: